Our Favorite TV Kitchens

 Between the purple painted cabinets, blue laminate countertops and corn cob curtains, it would be difficult to be in a bad mood in this colorful kitchen.
 Plus when you have neighbors as friendly as Ned Flanders, you can’t go wrong, right?
 Hey-diddly-ho.

-Keeping this bachelor pad monochromatic is an easy way to keep a small New York kitchen looking clean and sleek.
+Keeping this bachelor pad monochromatic is an easy way to keep a small kitchen looking clean and sleek.
 The glass upper cabinet facades stop the space from feeling closed in and cramped.

-If you’ve ever lived in New York, chances are Monica and Rachel’s larger than life apartment shaped your expectations for what living in the city would be like.
+If you’ve ever lived in a big city, chances are Monica and Rachel’s larger than life apartment shaped your expectations for what living in the city would be like.
 The charming, shabby-chic decor includes cheerful teal drawers, cabinets, and tons of open shelving.

 When you’ve got a busy household like the Dumphey’s, simplicity is the name of the game.
 This modern family kitchen showcases the classic triangle layout with a cooking, prep, and dining area in one modern space.